Edgio/ec-sdk-go/Onboarding.md

     - Best practices and code style our team adheres to.

 ## Local Environment Setup
-If you have a Pluralsight license, we recommend you watch the Getting Started With Go course listed above in the Learning Resources.
+If you have a Pluralsight license, we recommend watching the Getting Started With Go course listed above in the Learning Resources.

 Below is a breakdown of the setup: